-The subject application is within the "Urban System" area as established in the Regional official Plan.
+The subject application is within the "Urban System" designation on Schedule D, and "Urban Growth Centre" on Schedule D4 as established in the Regional Official Plan.
 The proposal will be evaluated against the Region of Peel Official Plan to ensure that it conforms to the Plan.
 The Region of Peel Official Plan sections that are applicable to this application include but are not limited to: